Tebaks/Korlang/README.md

     // i = 1
     ```
 ### Functions

+Korlang functions are first-class functions.
+They can be used as a argument of an another function, or a return value

 ```go
 func messanger (message,from){
     print("you got message: " , message ," from: " , from );